rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+## Evaluating the model accuracy.
+In the PAC model, we infer a grammar with parameters $$ \epsilon $$ and $$ \delta $$.
+Here, from a software engineering perspective, the interpretation is that if we use the same input distribution for inference as the sampling distribution, then we can expect an accuracy of $$ 1 - \epsilon $$ in classification.
+That is, we can expect $$ n \times \epsilon $$ misclassified strings out of $$ n $$ strings, and we have a confidence level of $$ 1 - \delta $$ in this statement.
 ## The F1 score.

 There is of course an additional question here.
-From the perspective of language learning for software engineering *how we learned* is less important than *what we learned*.
+From the perspective of language learning for software engineering, the error rate is too coarse.
+We need more detail as to the rate of false positives and false negatives.
+This is because most of our languages are very sparse compared to the universe of all strings, and it is easy to get a very small error rate when almost any input generated randomly is unlikely to be in the language.
 That is, the precision and recall of the model that we learned is important.
 I have discussed how to compute the precision and recall, and the F1 score [previously](/post/2021/01/28/grammar-inference/).
 So, we can compute the precision and recall as follows.